- How is YCIS Qingdao unique? What makes YCIS Qingdao special?

-Yes, as a service to the mobile global community, we attempt to accept students throughout the entire current academic year (except June).
-Some restrictions may apply, however, with respect to certain programmes offered, i.e. the IGCSE or A Level programme.
+Yes, as a service to the mobile global community, we attempt to accept students throughout the entire current academic year.
+Some restrictions may apply with respect to certain programmes offered (i.e. the IB programme), or limited seating for certain year levels.

-We make every attempt not to exceed these sizes.
-In exceptional cases, one additional student may be added to avoid breaking up a family with multiple children.
-With two fully trained teachers in each class from K2 to Year 6 and the deployment of specialised teachers in Chinese, English as an Additional Language, Art, Music and ICT, the actual student to teacher ratio is quite advantageous compared to other schools, and when students break into language classes, they are often in smaller groupings.
+From K2 through Year 6, students benefit from our unique Co-Teaching model with two fully qualified teachers in each class.
+With the deployment of additional specialist teachers in Chinese, English as an Additional Language, Art, Music and ICT, the actual student teacher ratio is quite advantageous.
+When students break into language classes, they are often in small groupings according to their level.

 - Does your school provide hot lunches?